indiadearlove/CV/README.md

 I am a web developer who wants to keep learning new languages while writing useful code.
 I dropped out of university to learn how to code but there is only so much you can learn online, so the last few months I have been building my skills and learning at Makers Academy.
 I love working in teams, helping to build projects that I am intrested in and learning more as I go along, I hope to keep doing this now that I have finished my course.

+I am currently creating a website for a small buisness

 ## Skills

 ### Ruby on Rails